$D^2$SLAM: Decentralized and Distributed Collaborative Visual-inertial SLAM System for Aerial Swarm: Far-field state estimation: PGO

 \subsection{Outlier Rejection}

-Pairwise consistent measurement set maximization (PCM) \cite{mangelson2018pairwise, lajoie2020door, xu2022omni} and Graduated non-convexity (GNC) \cite{yang2020graduated} are currently mainstream outlier rejection methods currently applied to multi-robot PGO.
-The advantage of PCM is that it is completely decoupled from the back-end optimization, but the disadvantage is that the performance is lower when the pose graph is huge; GNC is embedded in the back-end optimization, and the advantage is that it is more efficient, but GNC is a synchronous algorithm.
-In $D^2$PGO, we use a distributed version of PCM as in \cite{xu2022omni}, which can avoid some of the efficiency problems of PCM at large scales, and we believe that its performance is sufficient for PGO solutions that do not require real-time.
+Currently, the mainstream outlier rejection methods for multi-robot PGO include Pairwise Consistent Measurement Set Maximization (PCM) \cite{mangelson2018pairwise, lajoie2020door, xu2022omni} and Graduated Non-Convexity (GNC) \cite{yang2020graduated}.
+PCM, independent of back-end optimization, is efficient but less effective with large pose graphs.
+Conversely, GNC is integrated into back-end optimization, offering higher efficiency but operating synchronously.
+In $D^2$PGO, we adopt a distributed version of PCM as used in \cite{xu2022omni, lajoie2020door}, mitigating PCM's efficiency issues at scale.
+We believe this approach provides adequate performance for PGO that is not real-time critical.